 Historic Route 66

-A trip from middle America to the coast could take about a week - no interstate speeds back then!
-For many, the journey was not just across miles, it was across culture and life styles, from the modest to the exotic.
+U.S. Route 66 was established in 1926, but it was after WWII that the road earned its place in pop culture.
+A trip from middle America to the coast could take about a week along swinging 66.
+No interstate speeds back then!
+For many, the journey was not just across miles, it was across culture and lifestyles, as each stop along the way offered local flair and regional flavor.
 Of course, getting to your destination was important, but the trip itself was a reward.
-From the neon signs of one-of-a-kind motels to burgers and chicken fried steaks in the multitude of restaurants; from the filling stations that served as miniature oases to gaudy tourist traps, more than 2,200 miles of open road were magical.
+Imagine the neon signs of one-of-a-kind motels, burgers and chicken fried steaks in a multitude of restaurants, filling stations that served as miniature oases, gaudy tourist traps, and more than 2,200 miles of open road.

 Driving west on Route 66, in the heart of the Painted Desert, one could see a pink edifice glimmering in the clear air.
-After long hours of travel, here was a special place to take a break, a welcome stop to rest, stretch your legs, sip a cold drink, and admire the view.
+After long hours of travel, here was a special place to take a break, stretch your legs, sip a cold drink, and admire the view.
 Painted Desert Inn welcomed all with an air of hospitality and allure.

 It winds from Chicago to L.A.,